University of Burundi

-The University of Burundi (Université du Burundi, or UB) is a public university located in Bujumbura, Burundi.
+The University of Burundi (Kaminuza y'Uburundi, Université du Burundi, UB) is the biggest public university in Burundi, with its main campus located in Bujumbura, Burundi.
 Founded in 1964, it comprises eight faculties and five institutes and has a student enrollment of approximately 13,000.
 It is based in three campuses in Bujumbura and a fourth in Gitega.
 It took its current name in 1977 and is Burundi's only publicly funded university.

 History

 The origins of the University of Burundi can be traced to the Agronomy Institute of the University of the Belgian Congo and Ruanda-Urundi, founded under Belgian colonial rule.
 In 1960 this became the Agronomical Institute of Ruanda-Urundi (Institut agronomique du Ruanda-Urundi) and moved to Bujumbura, becoming the country's first major centre of higher education.
 Under the initiative of the Jesuit missions, three other specialist institutions subsequently emerged in Bujumbura after Burundi's independence in 1962.
 These institutions were merged to form the Official University of Bujumbura (Université officielle de Bujumbura, or UOB) in January 1964.
 In 1977, the UOB merged with two vocational institutions to create the University of Burundi (Université du Burundi, or UB).

 The Library of the University of Burundi was opened in 1981 and formally dedicated in 1985.
 It was reported in 1993 to have 150,000 volumes in its collection, making it one of the largest libraries in Burundi.

 Teaching at the university has been significantly disrupted by political upheaval elsewhere in Burundi since independence.
 The Burundian Civil War (1993–2006) created particular problems, as did the accompanying socio-economic crisis which led to strikes, funding problems, and a brain drain of academic staff overseas.
 On 11–12 June 1995 ethnic Hutu students were massacred at the university by ethnic Tutsi.

 Its alumni include Pierre Nkurunziza who served as President of Burundi from 2005 to 2020.
 He studied physical education and later held a post as assistant lecturer at the university before, as a Hutu, being forced to flee in 1995.
 His successor, Évariste Ndayishimiye, also studied law at the university before the violence of 1995 but did not complete his studies.

 UB is affiliated to the Inter-University Council for East Africa (IUCEA), Regional Universities Forum for Capacity Building in Agriculture (RUFORUM), the Agence universitaire de la Francophonie (AUF), and the Conseil Africain et Malagache pour l'enseignement supérieur (CAMES).